DanielTannerDD/Azure-VM-Tools/README.md

 <img src="https://i.imgur.com/epRyGJx.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
--Step 8 - Leave the remaining defaults and then select the Review + create button at the bottom of the page.
+-Step 8 - Leave the remaining defaults and then select the Review + create button at the bottom of the page

 </p>